Dhi13man/open_route_service/README.md

     [route_img]: https://raw.githubusercontent.com/Dhi13man/open_route_service/main/screenshots/directions_map.png

 2. **[Elevation](https://openrouteservice.org/dev/#/api-docs/elevation/):**
    Get the elevation of a coordinate, or a list of coordinates.
-Fetches the `ElevationData` by taking a 2D `coordinate` or planar line geometry, and enriching it with elevation from a variety of datasets.
+Fetches the `ElevationData` by taking a 2D `ORSCoordinate` or planar line geometry, and enriching it with elevation from a variety of datasets.

    | Elevation Response Received                 |
    | ------------------------------------------- |